skypjack/entt/docs/md/resource.md

 Under the hood, a cache is nothing more than a map where the key value has type `entt::id_type` while the mapped value is whatever type its loader returns.<br/>
 For this reason, it offers most of the functionalities a user would expect from a map, such as `empty` or `size` and so on.
-Similarly, it's an iterable type that also supports indexing by resource id:
+Similarly, it is an iterable type that also supports indexing by resource id:

 ```cpp